Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

+To more effectively preserve intricate details during editing, the inversion process is often augmented with additional conditioning mechanisms.
+One widely adopted approach involves applying conditional corrections using spatial masks to protect regions that do not require modification \citep{couairon2023diffedit, li2023layerdiffusion, patashnik2023localizing, yang2024dynamic, wang2023instructedit, lin2023text, huang2023region}.
+Another line of work focuses on manipulating attention features during the editing process to explicitly incorporate the visual appearance of the source image, as discussed in Sec.\ref{subsec:attention_manipulation} \citep{hertz2023p2p, tumanyan2023plug}.
+Additionally, some methods enhance source-image fidelity by fine-tuning the model or applying conditional projection techniques during the specialization stage, as outlined in Sec.\ref{subsec:cond_testing} \citep{kawar2023imagic, zhang2023forgedit}.

-Besides, based on the task-specific conditional encoders to convert multi-model conditional inputs into text embedding, this =inversion-based editing process can also be employed in conditional synthesis tasks beyond text-based editing.
-For example, InST~\cite{zhang2023inversion} denoises the noisy reference image obtained by noise-adding inversion with the denoising network conditioned on the embedding vectors extracted from the style image to achieve style transfer editing.
+Moreover, by leveraging task-specific conditional encoders that convert multimodal control inputs into text embeddings, the inversion-based editing framework can be extended to conditional synthesis tasks beyond text-driven editing.
+For instance, InST~\citep{zhang2023inversion} performs style transfer by denoising a noise-perturbed reference image obtained via inversion with a denoising network conditioned on embedding vectors extracted from a style image.

-For more complicated conditional synthesis scenarios, the latent variable obtained from inversion can be manipulated to incorporate additional information beyond the source image.
-For image composition, a branch of works prefer to fuse the latent variable obtained from inversion process for different source images \cite{chung2023style, lu2023tf}.
-Style Injection in Diffusion \cite{chung2023style} fuses the latent variable of both style and content image obtained by DDIM inversion to perform style transfer.
-TF-ICON \cite{lu2023tf} composes the inverted main and reference images for image compositing.
-In drag-based editing, we can adjust the corresponding area in the latent variable based on the provided drag instructions.
-Dragdiffusion \cite{shi2023dragdiffusion} optimizes the latent variable with designed motion supervision loss for drag-style manipulation.
-The stochastic inversion-based work, SDE-Drag \cite{nie2023blessing}, manipulates the latent variable through a copy-and-paste strategy instead of performing optimization in the latent space.
+For more complex conditional synthesis scenarios, the latent variables obtained through inversion can be further manipulated to incorporate additional information beyond the original source image.
+In image composition tasks, several methods propose fusing latent representations derived from multiple source images \citep{chung2023style, lu2023tf}.
+For example, Style Injection in Diffusion \citep{chung2023style} combines the latent variables of both style and content images obtained via DDIM inversion to achieve style transfer.
+Similarly, TF-ICON \citep{lu2023tf} performs image composition by integrating the inverted representations of main and reference images.
+In drag-based editing, the latent variable can be spatially adjusted according to user-provided drag instructions.
+DragDiffusion \citep{shi2023dragdiffusion} refines the latent variable using a motion supervision loss tailored for drag-style manipulation.
+In contrast, the stochastic inversion-based method SDE-Drag \citep{nie2023blessing} employs a copy-and-paste strategy to manipulate latent variables without relying on latent-space optimization.